Railroad ties are mostly made of creosote-treated wood.

 Such high heat effectively burns off any hazardous materials contained in the railroad ties, including creosote.

 Be sure to remove any non-wood elements like screws, nails, and other metal pieces from the railroad ties before you burn them, regardless of whether they are untreated or treated.
+Be careful when you complete this process.

 Below, you’ll find a few ways that you can reuse railroad ties instead of adding them to the local landfill: